 1524: Italian explorer Giovanni da Verrazzano set sail in the vicinity of the Hudson River to find the lost city of Norumbega — a legendary settlement in northeastern North America that appeared on many maps from the 1500s.
 He didn’t find it.
 Other explorers searched in Maine, to no avail.
 English sailor David Ingram claimed to see Norumbega near what we now know as Boston Harbor.

 1837: Danish scholar Carl Christian Rafn published his book “Antiquitates Americanae.”
 In his work, he explained his hypotheses around the Vikings' presence in New England.
-His writing also led to speculation that the markings on Dighton Rock in Berkley, Mass., were symbols from the Viking alphabet, known as rune lettering.
+His writing also led to speculation that the markings on Dighton Rock in Berkley, Massachusetts, were symbols from the Viking alphabet, known as rune lettering.
 Though there is still a mystery around the markings, its ties to Vikings are now seen as doubtful.

 1841: Boston poet Henry Wadsworth Longfellow published the ode “The Skeleton In Armor.”
 In the work, Massachusetts is the home of his Viking protagonist, which makes sense seeing as Longfellow was an avid believer of Rafn’s theories.
 (This is also not the first time Longfellow mixed history and his romantic ordeals in his work — just look at "Paul Revere’s Ride.")